dernasherbrezon/sx127x/README.md

 Where:

-  * modulation - can be "fsk" or "ook" or "fsk_ook" or empty.
+  * modulation - can be "lora", "fsk" or "ook" or "fsk_ook" or empty.
 If empty, then applicable for all modulation types
   * rx or tx - some functions specific for rx or tx.
 If empty, then applicable for both
   * set or get - normally functions operate over sx127x registers - either set or get them